 The most common symptoms of myeloma are bone pain and bone fractures.
 Other symptoms include fatigue and/or weakness (caused by anemia), bruising or bleeding easily, frequent infections and fevers, and kidney damage.
 In some cases, calcium and M protein build-up caused by myeloma can lead to increased thirst and urination, constipation, headaches, and shortness of breath.

 How is myeloma diagnosed?

-A variety of tests are used to diagnose myeloma, including blood and urine tests to detect the presence of M protein and other irregularities in the blood.
-Bone marrow biopsy and imaging tests including X-ray, MRI, PET, and CT scans, can be used to confirm the presence and extent of the spread of myeloma.
+A variety of tests are used to diagnose myeloma, including blood and urine tests to detect the presence of an M protein and other irregularities in the blood.
+Bone marrow biopsy and imaging tests including X-ray, MRI, PET, and CT scans, can be used to confirm the presence and extent of myeloma, including involvement of the bone and/or soft tissues.
 In some cases, myeloma is diagnosed incidentally, based on routine blood tests showing low blood counts, or electrolyte or protein abnormalities in the bloodstream.

 What are the treatments for myeloma?

 The treatment of multiple myeloma is usually given in phases, and choice of treatment depends on your overall health and age at diagnosis.
 Myeloma treatments include the following: